 IMPORTANT SAFETY RULES TO FOLLOW:

-- In order to prevent backfeeding into service lines, keep the breaker in OFF position until you disconnect your portable generator;
+- Keep the main breakers in OFF position until you unplug your portable generator;

-If you don’t have a transfer system, in my view, the simplest way of connecting a portable source to your house is by using the main service panel.
-First of all, flip the main circuit breaker to OFF (OPEN) position.
-Then the panel’s cover door can be removed.
+If you don’t have a high-power receptacle, the simplest way of connecting any portable source to your house without a transfer system is by using the main service panel.
+First of all, of course, flip the main circuit breakers to OFF (OPEN) position.
+Then you can remove the panel’s cover door.
 Most portable generators rated 5000 watt or higher have 4-prong 125/250V twist-lock outlet NEMA L14-30.
-It provides two “hot” wires, the neutral and ground (see diagram above).
-Take a cord with 4-wire generator plug on one end and loose leads on the other.
-Connect these leads after the main breaker to the corresponding downstream lines of your building.
+It provides two “hot” wires, the neutral and ground as shown on the above diagram.
+(Also see the configuration of other sockets).
+Take a generator cord with 4-wire plug on one end and loose leads on the other.
+Bolt both lines (which are usually red and black) after the main double-breaker to the corresponding downstream buses of your building.
 Make sure your connection is indeed downstream, not upstream, i.e. not to the lines that go to your meter.
+Bond white and green to the metal case.
 Turn off all individual breakers.
 After you start up the genset, to prevent its overload activate only those lines you need, and do it one at a time.
-Alternatively, if you want a “pluggable” method, an electric drier outlet can be used as described below.
+Alternatively, if you really want to employ an electric drier outlet (which is as I said dangerous and is not recommended), it can be done as described below.

 CONNECTING A 4-PRONG CABLE TO 3-PRONG OUTLET.

-The homes built prior to 1996 may have a 3-hole 125/250V drier outlet NEMA 10-30R.
+The homes built prior to 1996 may have a 3-hole 125/250V outlet NEMA 10-30R.
 It provides two “hot” wires and neutral (see diagram).
-The appliances used with such an outlet had a jumper between neutral terminal and grounding lug.
+The old appliances used with such an outlet had a jumper between neutral terminal and grounding lug.
 People are often looking for a 3-prong to 4-prong adapter.
 Well, there is no such thing.
 In order to connect a generator output to the home wiring via an existing 3-hole drier outlet you can do the following.
 Take a standard 4-wire generator cord and remove its socket.
 This will expose four leads.
 Then there are two options.
-If you happen to have a loose mating 3-prong plug NEMA 10-30P, attach it to two line wires and the neutral (refer to L14-30 pinout above).
-Alternatively, if you already have a 3-prong drier cord, you can tie its ends to L1, L2 and N of the generator cord by using wire nuts.
+If you happen to have a mating 3-prong plug NEMA 10-30P, attach its X and Y terminals to two line wires and W to the neutral (refer to L14-30 pinout above).
+Alternatively, if you already have a 3-prong drier cord, you can tie its loose ends to L1, L2 and N of the generator cord by using wire nuts.
 In both cases the remaining green lead can be used to ground the genset (read below).

-IMPORTANT SAFETY WARNING.
-A generator frame must be grounded per NEC®.
-If your model has a built-in GFCI, then its frame is supposed to be already bonded to the neutral (you should verify this with an ohmmeter).
-Since neutral buss in your home is grounded inside the main panel, the frame of your genset will likewise be tied to earth via this connection.
+If your model has a built-in GFCI, then its frame is supposed to be already bonded internally to the neutral (you should verify this with an ohmmeter).
+Since neutral bus in your home is grounded inside the main panel, the frame of your genset will likewise be tied to earth via this connection.
+In this case jus isolate the green lead and leave it unconnected.
 However, if your model does not have a GFCI, you need to connect its frame to earth.
 There are several ways of doing this.
-A safer way is to install a metal rod and connect it to the genset frame.
-See Article 250 of the NEC® for the requirements.
-Alternatively, one can attach unconnected green lead in the generator cord to the cover plate of the drier outlet.
-To do it reliably, I would crimp a round lug to this wire and put this lug under any screw of the plate.
+A safer way is to install a copper or brass rod driven at least 2 feet deep into the earth and connect it to the frame via #6 AWG wire.
+See Article 250 of the NEC® 2014 for the requirements.
+Alternatively, one can attach the green lead in the generator cord to the cover plate of the wall outlet.
+To do it reliably, I would crimp a round lug to this wire and put this lug under any mounting screw of the plate.
 Note that if you rely on the cord for the grounding, obviously it will work only when this cord is plugged at both ends.
 Be sure to do it before turning the genset on.
 In all cases check continuity between the frame and earth.

 The maximum power you can provide to your house with such a scheme will be determined by the ratings of two 120/240V circuit breakers: the one that is in your generator and the one that is on the drier line, whichever is lesser.
 For example, if your genset has 30A breaker and your electrical panel has a 20 amp breaker for the drier, then maximum power you can draw will be 20Ax240V=4800 volt-amp.
-In reality you may get less because loads on L1 and l2 are often imbalanced.
+In reality, you may get less because loads on L1 and l2 are often imbalanced and because it is recommended to load the breakers only up to 80%.

 To reduce risk, it is important to follow proper power-up and power-down sequences as described below.

-- Turn OFF the main electrical service disconnect and attach a visible label “Do not turn on”;
+- Turn OFF the main electrical service disconnect and attach a visible note “Do not turn on”;

 - Turn OFF all branch breakers in your distribution panel including the double-pole breaker for the drier;